 Turkish also charges just 45,000 miles for one-way business class flights from the U.S. to Europe on Star Alliance carriers like United, Swiss, and (of course) Turkish itself.
 That’s tough to beat.

 This is definitely a strong offer for the Citi Premier Card.
 This 80,000-point bonus could go a long way.
-But first things first: We still think the Chase Sapphire Preferred Card should take precedent here if you’re in the market for a travel credit card.
+That alone is reason enough to give this overlooked card consideration.

-All that said, there’s still plenty of value here.
-If you’re already over the Chase 5/24 rule or can’t earn the bonus on the Sapphire Preferred Card because you’ve already got it, adding the Citi Premier with this biggest-ever bonus to your wallet could make sense.
+All that said, there’s still plenty of value here – and value you simply will not find with other travel credit cards.
+Adding the Citi Premier with this biggest-ever bonus to your wallet could make sense.

 Citi is out with its biggest ever welcome bonus offer on the Citi Premier Card.
-You’ll earn 80,000 Citi ThankYou points after spending $4,000 in the first three months for a limited time.
+You’ll earn 80,000 Citi ThankYou points after spending $4,000 in the first three months.

-Citi has not yet announced an end date for this offer, so act fast if you are thinking about applying.
+Citi has not yet announced an end date for this offer, but don’t wait around if you are thinking about applying.

 Click Here to learn more about the Citi Premier Card.